Contact

 Boone’s curatorial projects include an installation of photographs at the Metropolitan Museum of Art inspired by Wangechi Mutu’s sculptures, the creation of CUNY New York City College of Technology’s “Vernacular Photographs of Black Women Archive” from the Peter J. Cohen Collection, and multiyear contributions to The Ghetto Biennale, Port-au-Prince, Haiti.

-In her current research, one project considers James Van Der Zee and Cecil Beaton’s transatlantic interwar encounter.
-Another offers a historiographic reappraisal of Jeanne Moutoussamy-Ashe’s book Viewfinders: Black Women Photographers.
-She is also working on her second manuscript about the history of photography in Haiti, a project that examines how one caribbean nation can illuminate the nature of photography’s sweeping force on various interlocutors across time.
+In her current research, one project considers a historiographic reappraisal of Jeanne Moutoussamy-Ashe’s important 1986 survey Viewfinders: Black Women Photographers.
+She is also working on her second manuscript about the history of photography in Haiti, a project that examines how one island can illuminate the nature of photography’s sweeping force on various interlocutors across time.
 An article relating to this manuscript, “When Images in Haiti Fail: The Photograph of Charlemagne Péralte,” was published in 2022 and received the Art Journal Award.
+The advancement of this second manuscript project received support from The Clark Art Institute, The Andy Warhol Foundation, and the Perez Art Museum Miami Caribbean Cultural Institute.

 Before joining NYU, Boone served as a faculty member at CUNY New York City College of Technology and as an elected faculty member to the Art History Program at the CUNY Graduate Center.
 She teaches three undergraduate courses each academic year in the Department of Art History and, through an associate appointment, one graduate course at the Institute of Fine Arts.
-Boone’s teaching is influenced by her research; in courses, such as “Shifting Perspectives in African American Art” and “Centering Photography of the African Diaspora,” students consider the most pressing questions in art history.
+For summer j-terms 2024 and 2025, she expanded her teaching to NYU Abu Dhabi.
+Boone’s pedagogy is influenced by her research; in courses, such as “Shifting Perspectives in African American Art” and “Centering Photography of the African Diaspora,” students consider the most pressing questions in art history.